+The Council was first convened in fall of 2013, and its charter was renewed for a fifth term in August 2021.
 TVA established the Regional Energy Resource Council to obtain advice from external stakeholders who are interested in the development and management of energy resources in the Tennessee Valley.
-Gaining routine input from stakeholders helps TVA manage its priorities in a responsible way to meet the diverse needs of people across the Valley and thereby sustain the vitality of the region.
+Gaining routine input from stakeholder helps TVA manage its priorities in a responsible way to meet the diverse needs of people across the Valley and thereby sustain the vitality of the region.

 The meetings of the Council, which was established under the guidelines of the Federal Advisory Committee Act, are open to the public, and the proceedings are published on this website.

 The members of the council represent public and private stakeholders who are involved with and interested in the development and management of energy resources in the Tennessee Valley region.
 Members are nominated by the governors of the seven states in the TVA power service area, the distributors of TVA power, TVA’s directly served customers and other stakeholders.
 Meet the council members.